LesleyLai/blog/contents/blog/factual_errors_in_modern_languages_sucks/en.md

 > The go-to book for learning OCaml is Real World OCaml.
 The book hasn't been updated since 2013, and many of the examples are outdated.

-The [2nd edition](http://dev.realworldocaml.org/) of *Real World OCaml* is up-to-date and also available free online.
+The [2nd edition](http://dev.realworldocaml.org/) of *Real World OCaml* is up-to-date and also available freely online.

 ### Scala